City of Moreton Bay: Election results

+2024

 Unitywater

-On 1 July 2010, Moreton Bay Regional Council's Water Services (along with Sunshine Coast Regional Council), moved over to the recently created water body, Unitywater.
+On 1 July 2010, Moreton Bay's water services (along with Sunshine Coast Regional Council's), moved over to the recently created water body, Unitywater.
 Unitywater was created by the Queensland Government as part of the State's takeover of South East Queensland's water facilities, dams and water supply networks.
 Moreton Bay, Sunshine Coast Regional Council and Noosa Shire Council are joint owners of Unitywater.

 Suburbs

-The Moreton Bay Region include the following settlements:
+The City of Moreton Bay includes the following places: